Ivan Kecojević

-Ivan Kecojević (Montenegrin Cyrillic: Иван Кецојевић, born 10 April 1988) is a Montenegrin footballer who plays as a central defender.
+Ivan Kecojević (Montenegrin Cyrillic: Иван Кецојевић, born 10 April 1988) is a Montenegrin former footballer who played as a central defender.

 Club career

 Early career

 Born in Bar, he started playing in his hometown club FK Mornar.
 He made his debut for the senior squad in the 2004–05 Montenegrin First League.
 After 2006 when Montenegro separated and formed its own league, Kecojević still played the first six months of the 2006–07 season, when, during the winter break he moved to Serbia and signed with FK Teleoptik.
 Teleoptik is known for being FK Partizan's satellite club, and most better players end up having good prospects of later earning a chance in Partizan's main team, or other Serbian top league clubs.

 Kecojević played with Teleoptik for two and a half seasons, before getting a chance in the Serbian SuperLiga by being loaned to Čukarički.
 There he became a regular player making 25 league appearances that season.
 Unsurprisingly, in the following summer of 2010, he signed a three-year contract with another SuperLiga club, OFK Beograd.